-The following is a list of college board credits obtained in the last June examinations, mostly, be it noted in passing, by pupils of last year's second-year high school class.
-Geraldine Dow, 6; Janet McConnell, 5; Helen Ward, 4; Helen Fay, 4; Gertrude Flory, 11⁄2; John Montague, 11⁄2; William Cuntz, 2; Harold Renshaw, 2; Constantine Lhevinne, 2; David Millar, 1; Ruth Davies, 1; total 30 points.
-Closing exercises take place on Friday, June 8; but a special session will be held from June 11 to June 22 for the benefit of regents and colege board candidates.
+The following is a list of college board credits obtained in the last June examinations, mostly, be it noted in passing, by pupils of last year's second-year high school class Geraldine Dow, 6; Janet McConnell, 5; Helen Ward, 4: Geraldine Dow, 6; Janet McConnell, 5; Helen Ward, 1-Helen Fay, 4; Gertrude Flory, 11⁄2; John Montague, 11⁄2: William Cuntz, 2; Harold Renshaw, 2; Constantine Lhevinne, 2; David Millar, 1; Ruth Davies, 1; total 30 points.

+Closing exercises take place on Friday, June 8; but 2 special session will be held from June 11 to June 22 for the benefit of regents and colege board candidates.

-A DANISH-ENGLISH WEDDING TO TOTAL
+A DANISH-ENGLISH WEDDING

 Miss Gudrun Johnstadt-Moller, of Copenhagen, was married to Edward J. Oakshott, on the afternoon of May 18 at 4 o'clock, in the Church-in-the-Gardens.
-Homer Croy was best man and Miss Marie Lindholm was the maid of honor. man and Miss Marie Lindholm was the mand of honor.
-The minister, Rev. R. Anderson, of Brooklyn, read the service partly in English and partly in Danish, while the solo was, beautifully sung in Danish by Mrs. C. H. W. Hasselriis.
+Homer Croy was best man and Miss Marie Lindholm was the maid of honor.
+The minister, Rev. R. Anderson, of Brooklyn, read the service partly in English and partly in Danish, while the solo was beautifully sung in Danish by Mrs. C. H. W. Hasselriis.
 After the ceremony, Mrs. Niels F. Holch gave a small reception for the bride and groom at her home on Ascan Avenue.